tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Course organization

-This course is organized into the following sections:
+This course contains the following sections:

 {% assign sidebar = site.data.docapis %}
 {% for folder in sidebar.folders %}